Storage and File Permissions

 - Scratch.
 The first is scratch storage available on the cluster’s shared file system.

 - Local.
 The second is a local SSD flash drive within each compute node.
-Since this storage is only accessible by that single compute node, and the disk is small (about 400GB), its use is generally not recommended.
+Since this storage is only accessible by that single compute node, and the disk is small (ranging from 100GB to 400GB), its use is generally not recommended.

 Creating and listing scratch folders